apostrophecms/docs/docs/reference/modules/attachment.md

 ## Options

-The `@apostrophecms/attachment` module is unusual compared to other modules in that some settings are passed directly to `@apostrophecms/uploadfs`.
-For these, see the [selected settings](#selecteduploadfssettings) of the `@apostrophecms/uploadfs` module section.
+This reference is unusual compared to other reference pages in that it documents some settings that are passed directly to `@apostrophecms/uploadfs`.
+For these, see the [selected settings](#selecteduploadfssettings) of the `@apostrophecms/uploadfs` module section of this reference.
 |  Property | Type | Description |
 |---|---|---|
 | [`fileGroups`](#filegroups) | Array | Assigns uploaded files to either an 'image' or 'office' category to allow for upload and manipulation. |